 The exposition-style Agriculture Building was renovated in 1995 and updates included a new roof, all new windows and doors, and brick and mortar work.
 The building is one of the best remaining examples of exposition-style architecture in the world.
 The carpenter shop reroofed the east side of the Agriculture Building in November 2018.

 The facility is now home to the famous butter cow as well as the Fair’s largest vegetables and fruits, a variety of floral contests and interesting animal exhibits such as the bees and the ostrich display.

-Money raised from the 2021 T.A.G.
-Team upgraded 96 lights on the Agriculture Building’s first level, under the balcony.
+In 2021, 96 lights on the Agriculture Building’s first level, under the balcony were upgraded.
 The high efficient, LED lighting is energy saving.
 The new fixtures are dimmable, making it possible to adjust lighting needs for rentals outside of the Iowa State Fair, like corporate events or weddings.